xnuinside/simple-ddl-parser/README.md

+#### Status of work

+Package is not released yet.
+Will be done soon.

 ## Simple DDL Parser

 Parser tested on DDL for PostgreSQL & Hive.
 If you have samples that cause an error - please open the issue, I will be glad to fix it.